 The Government has recently launched a number of schemes, some of which promote apprenticeships, to help young people enter the workplace – how helpful are they and what do employers need to know about engaging apprentices?

-Ruth Christy, Blake Morgan Employment law solicitor and Professional support lawyer, looks at how employers can help young people who may have lost opportunities because of COVID-19 in an article first published in People Management on 13 November.
+Ruth Christy, former Blake Morgan Employment law solicitor and Professional support lawyer, looks at how employers can help young people who may have lost opportunities because of COVID-19 in an article first published in People Management on 13 November.
 She examines the benefits of apprenticeships and what legal rules apply.

 UPDATE: Please note that since this article was first written, the original requirement for a minimum of 30 job placements has been removed, effective from 3 February 2021.
 For more details see the Government press release.